 USB Debugging allows an Android device to communicate with a computer in advanced mode.
 Developers typically use it during the development stage of an application to access development tools.
 Additionally, it is significant during app testing.
 Some applications use developer tools to work correctly, such as mirroring function and remote access.

-To enable USB debugging mode, go to Settings, then scroll down to About phone.
+To enable USB debugging mode, go to Settings, then scroll down to System, then tap on About phone.
 Look for the Build number.
 It may look different on each phone as manufacturers typically use their UI.

 The following mirroring applications will now work correctly.